Signia Styletto X - Hearing Aid Review

 The Styletto X devices are compatible with iPhones 5 and later, allowing direct music and call streaming to the hearing aids without an additional accessory.
 Like most other hearing aids (besides Phonak Marvel/Paradise), phone calls use the iPhone’s microphone to pick up your voice whilst streaming the other person’s voice directly to your hearing aids.
 This means you will have to keep your phone close when taking calls.

 No direct audio streaming capabilities are currently available for Android through Signia devices.
 You need a companion device like the Streamline Mic for this purpose.
 Only Phonak’s Audeo Marvel and Paradise devices currently have direct audio streaming for all Bluetooth devices.

 The Signia Streamline Mic works as a remote control, remote microphone and Bluetooth streamer for your Signia Nx or X hearing aids.
 Watch this video to find out how to connect and use this device.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Comfort and Ease of Use